MistraModel/KPP-Mistra/README.md

 __KPP__ - The Kinetic PreProcessor

-Builds simulation code for chemical kinetic systems (for version, see `src/gdata.h`).
+Builds simulation code for chemical kinetic systems (for version number, see the `KPP_VERSION` variable in [src/gdata.h](src/gdata.h)).

 Copyright (C) 1995-1997 Valeriu Damian and Adrian Sandu, CGRER, Univ.
 Iowa (USA).

 Copyright (C) 1997-2016 Adrian Sandu, Michigan Tech. & Virginia Tech.
 (USA), with contributions from Rolf Sander, Max-Planck Institute for Chemistry, Mainz (Germany).

 KPP is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free